shrimantasatpati/Google_Bard_Bot/README.md

 # Google_Bard_Bot

-Welcome to the **Google Bard API** project!
-This repository contains a **FastAPI** wrapper designed to seamlessly interact with 🤖 **Google Bard**, a remarkable conversational AI developed by Google.
-The project encompasses a comprehensive library for effortlessly dispatching requests to Google Bard, along with a streamlined API server that empowers you to interact with Bard through a REST API.
-This exceptional fusion of resources facilitates the integration of Bard's capabilities into your applications or services via a single, straightforward API endpoint.
+Welcome to the **Google Bard Bot** project!
+A chat interface in Gradio seamlessly interact with 🤖 **Google Bard**, a remarkable conversational AI developed by Google.

 ## Getting Started 🚀